Johnny-Knighten/ark-sa-server/README.md

 $ docker stop ark-sa-server
 ```

-Note - When setting `ARK_SERVER_NAME` in the docker run command, you must escape the quotes with a backslash.
+Note - When setting `SERVER_NAME` in the docker run command, you must escape the quotes with a backslash.
 This is because the value is passed to the server as a command line argument and the quotes are needed to keep the name together.
 When using docker compose, the escaped quotes are not needed and standard quotes are good enough.

 ### Windows Host